gabornovak/MovieApp/README.md

 <img src="https://raw.githubusercontent.com/gabornovak/MovieApp/master/doc/screen6.png" width="200">
 <img src="https://raw.githubusercontent.com/gabornovak/MovieApp/master/doc/screen5.png" width="200">

-Of course you can do the same with the persons:
+Of course you can do the same with a person:

 <img src="https://raw.githubusercontent.com/gabornovak/MovieApp/master/doc/screen4.png" width="200">

+#### Animation and design

+I followed the [Material Design Guidelines](https://design.google.com/) where I could, and the app also contains some great animation.
+Unfortunately most of the only visible on Android 5.0 or above.

 ## About the Architecture

-For a first look the code could look a bit overcomplicated, but please let me explain the basics of this (my) clean architecture interpretation.
+At the first look, the code could look a bit overcomplicated, but please let me explain the basics of this clean architecture interpretation.

 The main reason what I followed is the ["Separation of concerns"](https://en.wikipedia.org/wiki/Separation_of_concerns).
 The application define two, well separated module.
-One for the business logic (this is the "logic" java module), and one for the Android specific classes, such as UI elements, Apapters, Database storeage classes...
+One for the business logic (this is the "logic" java module), and one for the Android specific classes, such as UI elements, Adapters, Database storeage classes...
 The business logic doesn't care about the Android, for them it's just the "delivery mechanism".
 Because of this there is no need to see the classes there.
-The business logic contains only the actual logic.
-It has no connection with the Android classes whatsoever.
+The business logic contains only the actual logic, and it has no connection with the Android classes whatsoever.

 An image worth a thousand word, so please see the following diagrams: